openedx/XBlock/doc/guide/xblock.rst

 page may want to collect information from each problem on the page, for example.

+TODO: Describe how that works.

 Tags
 ----

-TODO: Blocks can have tags.
-See querying...
+TODO: Blocks can have tags and you can use them in querying.